 Abstracts On Solitude is Isnaj Dui’s first album for Hibernate, represented by an out of focus image of wires and circuit boards which was taken as part of a film made for a gig at the Union Chapel.
 In Abstracts On Solitude, the wires and circuit boards that you see in the cover art are allowed a voice within the album, which lightly scatter the organic sound of flutes and dulcimer.
 Effects and processing is kept to a minimum wherever possible and only the slightest trace of this is clearly evident.
 It is within these subtle electronic infiltrations that the album’s charm can be found, as restrained shards of noise, circuit boards, reverb and light hiss rest comfortably on a soft and atmospheric bed created by the acoustic instrument sounds.
 On ‘What Lies Inside’, Katie had created an immediate response to having suffered a panic attack as a sort of recovery mechanism.
 The composition process comes from deep within, since she relies more on sub-conscious thought when recording.
 Whilst Abstract On Solitude is free from clear conceptual confines, it is its sense of lulling calm that becomes the calling card.

-Photography by Katie English
+Music and photography by Katie English

 Art direction by Ian M Hazeldine

 A Closer Listen: “This is ambient music with no grandiose intentions of changing the way we listen or the way we relate to a certain place; its only goal, perhaps, is to find itself reflected upon us.”

 Fluid Radio: “Abstracts on Solitude is a deeply serene, uplifting experience, and one in which we can delve into and find our own solitude.”